mono/plain; a11y=true

 Zola supports themes out of the box.
 You can create your own theme or use one of the many themes available on the Zola website.

-After init your site, you can clone the theme.
+After you initialize your site, you can clone the theme repository.

-Then you can copy the theme to your site directory:
+Then copy the theme into your site directory:

 git clone https://github.com/exiguus/zola-monoplain.git